 This is the first of a short series of articles about applying Game Theory to writing.
 Game Theory is the study of strategic decision making, a field of study made most famous by mathematician John Nash (which the movie A Beautiful Mind was based on).
-I won’t be getting into the math of Game Theory, but I thought it might be interesting to discuss some applications of strategic decision making in the writing/submitting/publishing process because I’m both a writing geek and a programming geek, so a discussion mixing the two lights up all kinds of synapses in the geek centers of my brain.
+I won’t be getting into the math of Game Theory, but I thought it might be interesting to discuss some applications of strategic decision making in the writing/submitting/publishing process because I’m both a writing geek and a programming geek.
+A discussion mixing the two topics lights up all kinds of synapses in the geek centers of my brain.

 So, for this installment I’m going to talk about the importance of differentiating between goals and milestones.
 What does this have to do with game theory?
 Well, much of the focus of game theory is based around “gamifying” ordinary activities by defining scoring rules and ways to determine your level of success in the game, and thus defining ways to look at a scenario that will encourage the outcome you want.
 By choosing carefully how you determine your own level of success you can exert some control over what behaviors you encourage.
 Choosing well can generate energy and momentum to drive you to bigger and better things.
 Choosing poorly can leave you disheartened and weary.

 But what are goals and what are milestones?

 Goals are things you can accomplish which you have complete control over (or at least as complete control over as you have over anything).
 In writing, some goals might be:

 - to finish writing a novel in 2015

 - to never trunk a story

 - to write every other story in a character unlike yourself in some major way

 - to submit to pro-paying markets only